 GREAT SALKELD & THE EDEN VALLEY

 Our site is on the edge of the village Great Salkeld in the Eden Valley.
 It is close to the town of Penrith and situated alongside the River Eden.
 As a picturesque and historical location, there are plenty of things to do.
-Less than 400 people live here, and it can be traced back into at least the Middle Ages.
+Less than 400 people live here, and it can be traced back to the Middle Ages.

-In the village you can explore a number of restaurants and bars along with the unique Norman Church.
+In the village, you can explore a number of restaurants and bars along with the unique Norman Church.
 One of the places to stop is the Highland Drove Inn.
-As a previous stop off point for drovers, there is a lot to explore here including a nearby Dub with Great Crested Newts.
+A previous stop-off point for drovers, there is a lot to explore here including a nearby Dub with Great Crested Newts.

 There are endless things to do, regardless of what you are interested in.
-Whether you’re looking for a relaxing break away or want to make the most of your time in Penrith, there’s always something to do.
+Whether you’re looking for a relaxing break away or want to make the most of your time, our site in Penrith always offers something to do.
 From walking and climbing to fishing and cycling, you are spoilt for choice.
-These include:
+Just some of the local attractions we benefit from include:

 – Lazonby Open Air Pool